 Pure vanilla extract.
 One full tablespoon of vanilla enhances the flavor in these cookies.

 Salt.
-One teaspoon of salt is another flavor enhancer.
-If you're watching your salt intake, you can reduce it down.
+One teaspoon of salt enhances flavor, but if watching salt intake, you can reduce it.

 Chocolate chips and chopped chocolate.
-I use a combination of semi-sweet chocolate chips and chopped chocolate, but you can use all of either one.
-Dark chocolate chips, mini chocolate chips, milk chocolate chips, or white chocolate chips would all work.
+I use both semi-sweet chocolate chips and chopped chocolate, but you can use one or the other.
+Or switch it up with dark chocolate chips, mini chocolate chips, milk chocolate chips, or white chocolate chips!

 - Light brown sugar: Mix 1 cup granulated sugar with 1 tablespoon molasses